themosis/documentation/controllers.md

 > All your controller classes must extend the `BaseController` class in order to work.

-In order to use your controller class, you must add it to the `controllers.config.php` file located in the `app/config` directory of the `themosis-theme` theme.
+In order to use your controller class, you must add it to the `loading.config.php` file located in the `app/config` directory of the `themosis-theme` theme.
 The config file is used to auto-load the controller classes using a class mapping.
 Add your controller like so:

 ```php
 // Key is the class name and the value is the path to the class file.
 'HomeController'	=> themosis_path('app').'controllers'.DS.'HomeController.php'
 ```

 The function `themosis_path('app')` returns the theme `app` folder path.
-More information about the `themosis_path` function in the [Helpers guide](https://github.com/themosis/documentation/blob/master/helpers.md).
+More information about the `themosis_path` function in the [Helpers guide](http://framework.themosis.com/docs/helpers/).

 Now we can set a route with this controller and its method/action like so: